When Wireshark first appeared, it was called Ethereal… and its motto was:

 However, more recently, much of the internet has moved to using encrypted communications.
 This is a lot more difficult for Wireshark to peer into, but for software developers (and for that matter hackers) that have the appropriate encryption keys, Wireshark is still an invaluable tool to write, debug and help deliver their software.

 Wireshark is essentially a “frame-work”.
 By which we mean it provides a skeleton that support the real work of the software.
-Just like a human skeleton (frame work) provides support for the rest our body’s organs.
+Just like a human skeleton (frame work) it provides support for the rest our body’s organs.
 The frame-work provides all the housekeeping functions, like accessing the network, opening and closing files and displaying packets to a user.

 That leaves the bulk of the “real work” inside Wireshark to software modules called “packet dissectors”.
 There is one or more packet dissector modules (a chunk of software) for each of the communications protocols that Wireshark can decode.